 K1: the combination of pultrusion and filament winding

-K1 is a process that has been protruded by Epsilon Composite.
+K1 is a technology that has been pultruded by Epsilon Composite.
 It is used in addition to pultrusion to produce parts with large diameters (>Ø300mm) of unequalled stiffness and lightness.

-In practice, very high stiffness pultruded rods are added between several layers of fibre wrapped around a mandrel, which gives the finished part a very high stiffness with an optimised weight.
+In practice, Ultra High Modulus pultruded profiles are added between several layers of fibre wound around a mandrel, which gives the finished part a very high stiffness with an optimised weight.
 This makes it possible to benefit from the versatility of the filament winding process, while retaining the exceptional properties offered by pultrusion.

 This process is used in particular to produce technical rollers as well as extra-large poles.